Rudolf Höss: Operation Höss

 On 8 May 1944, Höss returned to Auschwitz to supervise Operation Höss, where 430,000 Hungarian Jews were transported to the camp and killed in 56 days.
-Even Höss's expanded facility could not handle the huge number of victims' corpses, and the camp staff were obliged to dispose of thousands of bodies by burning them in open pits.
+Even Höss' expanded facility could not handle the huge number of victims' corpses, and the camp staff were obliged to dispose of thousands of bodies by burning them in open pits.
 In May and June alone, almost 10,000 Jews were being gassed per day.
 Because the number of people exceeded the capacity of the gas chambers and crematoria, mass pit executions were established.
 Jews were forced to undress, then led to a hidden fire pit by Sonderkommando where they were shot by the SS, then thrown into the flames.

 Ravensbrück

-Höss's final posting was at Ravensbrück concentration camp.
+Höss' final posting was at Ravensbrück concentration camp.
 He moved there in November 1944 with his family who lived close by.
 After the completion of the gas chamber, Höss coordinated the operations of killing by gassing, with a death toll of over 2,000 female prisoners.